The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION)

-Hebrews chapter 11 verse 6 tells us, that without faith it is impossible to please God.
+Hebrews chapter 11, verse 6 tells us that without faith, it is impossible to please God.

-But without faith, it is impossible to [walk with God and] please Him, for whoever comes [near] to God must [necessarily] believe that God exists and that He rewards those who [earnestly and diligently] seek Him.”-Hebrews 11:6
+But without faith, it is impossible to [walk with God and] please Him, for whoever comes [near] to God must [necessarily] believe

-Faith is an essential element in our new life in Christ.
-I call faith the heartbeat of a Christian.
-Our relationship with God through Jesus Christ relies hugely on faith.
+hugely on faith.
 Faith in God is the difference between those who believe in the existence and power of God and those who do not.
 Faith in Jesus Christ is also the difference between those who are saved and those who have not been saved.

 Faith produces righteousness

-Salvation is by Grace through faith-Ephesians 2:8-9.
-We receive eternal life through faith-John 3:16.
-We are justified and made righteous through faith-Romans 3:22, 10:10 and we can continue to live in righteousness through faith-Romans 1:16-17.
-We also receive the Holy Spirit and all His gifts by faith-Galatians 3:2.
-Faith in God makes us world overcomers-1 John 5:4.
-Faith is the key you need to access everything God has in store for you.
+faith-Romans 3:22, 10:10 and we can continue to live in righteousness through faith-Romans 1:16-17.
+We also receive the Holy Spirit and all His gifts by faith- Galatians 3:2.
+Faith in God makes us world overcomers- 1 John 5:4.
+Faith is the key to accessing everything God has in store for you.

 As important as faith is, it is often overlooked by many Christians.
-God says you just can’t please Him if you don’t have faith.
-And Romans 14:23 says “Whatever does not proceed from faith is sin.”
+God says you can’t please Him if you don’t have faith.
+And Romans 14:23 says

+“Whatever does not proceed from faith is sin.”
 Both verses serve a strong caution.
 God is never pleased with the so-called right things that you do when you do them without faith.
 That should tell you how valuable faith is.
 Faith is more precious than gold in 1 Peter 1:7.
-It is a treasure worth keeping and defending.
+It is a

 What is faith?

-Let’s look at one of the definitions of faith by the Oxford Languages dictionary. – “complete trust or confidence in someone or something.”
+Let’s look at one of the definitions of faith by the Oxford Languages Dictionary. – “complete trust or confidence in someone or something.”

-Now let’s take a closer look at Hebrews 11:1 The first part says faith is a substance.
-It’s not abstract and it is not immaterial.
-The substance has to do with matter and tangible presence.
+has to do with matter and tangible presence.
 Matter is anything that has weight and occupies space.
 Therefore, faith is believing in reality even if you don’t see or feel it.

-The second part says faith is evidence of things not seen.
-It is the certainty that because what we believe is real, they exist; they just aren’t seen.
+seen.
 And that is why you can have hope in them.
 And by the way, hope that is seen is no longer hope according to Romans 8:24-25.
-Therefore, faith is the evidence of things that are real even if you do not see or feel them.
-Faith as defined in Hebrews chapter 11 is belief and absolute confidence in the existing God.
-God is real, He just can’t be seen.
+Therefore, faith is the evidence of real things, even if you do not see or feel them.
+Faith, as defined in Hebrews chapter 11, is belief and absolute confidence in the existing God.
+God is real; He just can’t be seen.

 Faith, not doubt